aidanhall21/underdog-fantasy-pickem-scraper/README.md

 ## Donation

-If you find this project helpful and would like to support the developer, you can donate to the following BTC address:
+If you find this project helpful and would like to support the developer, you can donate [by clicking here](https://www.paypal.com/paypalme/ultimateratings).

-bc1q9s5q6wy3ntumpsel834axwf6x55up4uvk3uyr0

 Thank you for your generosity!